 The Award Categories

-In this second round of the SET awards, 6 categories that reflect the critical issues facing innovation needed for the energy transition globally have been identified to ensure sustainable development.
+In this third round of the SET Award, five categories that reflect the critical issues facing innovation needed for the energy transition globally have been identified.
+We consider these to have some of the largest impacts on sustainable development.
 How is your innovation responding to the global energy transition challenge?

 Low-Carbon Energy Production